-- Evaluation of Disclosure Controls and Procedures.
-As required, the Company's management, with the participation of its Chief Executive Officer and Chief Financial Officer, have conducted an evaluation of the effectiveness of the Company's disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended) as of the end of the period covered by this quarterly report.
-Based on that evaluation, the Chief Executive Officer and Chief Financial Officer have concluded that the Company's disclosure controls and procedures are effective as of March 31, 2019. - Changes in Internal Controls.
-During the quarter ended March 31, 2019, we implemented new controls related to the adoption of Accounting Standards Codification Topic 842, Leases, and the related Accounting Standards Updates ("Topic 842").
+• Evaluation of Disclosure Controls and Procedures.
+As required, the Company's management, with the participation of its Chief Executive Officer and Chief Financial Officer, have conducted an evaluation of the effectiveness of the Company's disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange

+Act of 1934, as amended) as of the end of the period covered by this quarterly report.
+Based on that evaluation, the Chief Executive Officer and Chief Financial Officer have concluded that the Company's disclosure controls and procedures are effective as of June 30, 2019.

+• Changes in Internal Controls.
+As of January 1, 2019, we implemented new controls related to the adoption of Accounting Standards Codification Topic 842, Leases, and the related Accounting Standards Updates ("Topic 842").
 There were no other changes to our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.